 Any cost that a customer incurs by trading one product or service for another is referred to as a switching cost.
 Higher switching costs naturally decrease churn by reducing the likelihood that a customer will switch to a substitute product instead of returning to your brand.

-Pull Quote: Switching costs reduce the probability that a customer will leave you for a competing brand.
+Switching costs reduce the probability that a customer will leave you for a competing brand.

 Traditionally, marketers have shied away from creating switching costs for fear of “imprisoning” their customers and creating a forced commitment rather than genuine affection for their brand.
 To see the dangers of a negative switching cost at work you don’t have to look much further than the telecommunications industry where switching costs take the form of harsh financial penalties.

 But switching costs don’t have to feel like a prison!
 In fact, positive switching costs can actually be useful elements of your brand that help to build relationships with your customers.
-A feature like personalized data can be a positive switching cost that makes a customer appreciate the product they currently use.

-A great way to generate positive switching costs is by implementing a loyalty program.
+A great way to create positive switching costs is by implementing a loyalty program.
 By rewarding your customers for purchases or other acts of brand loyalty, you’re providing them with value that acts as a switching cost.
 This means that if customers choose to leave you for another brand, they’ll be giving up their points, or their progress towards some really awesome rewards.
 The effect of rewards as a switching cost can be a subtle but powerful tool in effectively reducing your churn.

 How to Learn From Your Churn